fbpx

 Blinded By My Sight

 I recently performed a sunset tour with a family who came to visit the Grand Canyon.
 On their reservation, they made a note to let us know their young son was blind.
-When I saw the note I thought to myself, this could be interesting—even quite a fun challenge!
+When I saw the note, I thought to myself, this could be interesting—even quite a fun challenge!

 Being a guide at the Grand Canyon, so much of what we do and teach is visual.
-There’s a lot of pointing to things and saying “Look at that!”
+There’s a lot of pointing to things and saying, “Look at that!”
 In the 13 years I’ve been leading tours at the canyon, I can’t recall ever having someone who was blind and couldn’t see the beauty all around.
 As a guide, this presented somewhat of a challenge—until I realized beauty is not strictly a visual thing.

 Looking around my office and throughout the house, I noted a number of things I’ve collected over the years.
 A daily reminder of my dear wife’s patience with me, I have filled numerous shelves and boxes with rocks, fossils, and artifacts from around the world.
 Scanning the room, I thought to myself, “What seven-year-old boy wouldn’t love to hold an actual dinosaur bone in his hand, hear the ringing of hard crystalline rock formed on Day 3 of Creation, or imagine the explosive, fiery inferno of Mount St. Helens while holding pumice from the eruption in 1980?”
 (What adult likewise would remain unmoved?)

-During our final stop to experience the sunset that evening, I walked out to the rim and sat in a quiet place, taking note of the many ways to engage this environment all around me.
-Feeling the fading warmth as the sun disappeared, while rolling a piece of limestone in my fingers and listening to the call of a canyon wren rise up from the darkening depths, I quickly realized there are so many ways to experience this canyon I had never really valued before.
-It was I who was blind this whole time.
+During our final stop to experience the sunset that evening, I walked out to the rim and sat in a quiet place, taking note of the many ways to engage with this environment all around me.
+Feeling the fading warmth as the sun disappeared, while rolling a piece of limestone in my fingers and listening to the call of a canyon wren rise up from the darkening depths, I quickly realized there are so many ways to experience this canyon that I had never really valued before.
+It was I who had been blind this whole time.

 P.S.– Click to listen to the sound of my favorite bird around here, the Canyon Wren.

-Nate is the Executive Director of Canyon Ministries.
-He has been leading trips and tours throughout the Southwest for more than 20 years, and has around 1,000 days guiding and teaching in the Grand Canyon National Park.
-Over the years, he has also guided multi-day trips to various National Parks in the west, as well as creation science and biblical archaeology tours through natural history museums and sites around the world.
+Nate serves as the Executive Director of Canyon Ministries and has been leading trips and tours throughout the Southwest for over 20 years.
+With over 1,000 days studying and teaching in the Grand Canyon National Park, he loves spending time both on the rim and river, along with field research in geology and Native American archaeology.
+In addition to his work in the Grand Canyon, Nate has guided in many National Parks across the western U.S. and led science and biblical archaeology tours to museums and historical sites around the world.

 Comments